 GnRH analogues are an option only if oral contraceptives and antiandrogen drugs are unsuccessful in patients with severe hyperandrogenism.
 They suppress secretion of luteinizing hormone and the synthesis of ovarian androgen.
-1,20 These drugs are given as monthly intramuscular injections, usually with some form of estrogen-progestin replace- Several drugs ment, since GnRH analogues cause estrogen are often levels to fall to menopausal levels.
+These drugs are given as monthly intramuscular injections, usually with some form of estrogen-progestin replacement, since GnRH analogues cause estrogen levels to fall to menopausal levels.

-Side effects include signs and symptoms of menopause including hot flushes, atrophic to treat vaginitis, and osteoporosis.
-1,15 These drugs hirsutism completely inhibit ovulation, and some endocrinologists and gynecologists do not suggest further contraception in women of childbearing years for this reason.
+Side effects include signs and symptoms of menopause including hot flushes, atrophic vaginitis, and osteoporosis.
+These drugs completely inhibit ovulation, and some endocrinologists and gynecologists do not suggest further contraception in women of childbearing years for this reason.
 However, GnRH analogues are not approved as a contraceptive and are pregnancy category X.